Fast fashion triggers troubling decline in quality of second-hand clothing

 3. Production Speed and Its Consequences

 With the goal of producing large quantities rapidly, fast fashion garments are not inspected thoroughly for defects.
 This contrasts with traditional fashion practices where garments were produced at a slower pace, allowing for better quality control.
-The rush to meet high often leads to poorly constructed items.
+The rush to meet high consumer demand often leads to poorly constructed items.

 4. Lack of Longevity